giantswarm/docs/sources/reference/logs.md

 <p class="lastmod">Last edited on November 10, 2014 by Marian Steinbach</p>

-Logs of processes running on Giant Swarm can be accesses using the `swarm logs` command.
+Logs of processes running on Giant Swarm can be accessed using the `swarm logs` command.

 Note: For logs to be accessible in this way, processes have to send their log messages to STDOUT or STDERR.
 This is the standard with Docker containers running single processes each.

 ## Returning all log messages

 The command requires an instance ID for the instance your component is running on.
-If the component you are interested in is running on multiple instances, you have to acquire the logs for each instance seperately.
+If the component you are interested in is running on multiple instances, you have to inquire the logs for each instance seperately.

 <!-- TODO link instance IDs reference page here once it's created -->